root3nl/SupportApp/README.md

 A sample Configuration Profile you can edit to your preferences is provided [**here**](https://github.com/root3nl/SupportApp/blob/master/Configuration%20Profile%20Sample/Support%20App%20Configuration%20Sample.mobileconfig)

 ## Logging
-Logs can be viewed from Console or Terminal by filtering the subsystems `nl.root3.support` (Support App) and `nl.root3.support.helper` (SupportAppHelper).
+Logs can be viewed from Console or Terminal by filtering the subsystems `nl.root3.support` (Support App) and `nl.root3.support.helper` (SupportHelper).

 An example to stream current logs in Terminal for troubleshooting:
 ```